MPC-Lab-X/MPC-Lab-X/README.md

 - **Step 4**: Enjoy the generated problem!

   > **Note**: This is a basic example.
 You can customize and generate problems with a wide range of parameters and constraints.
 Check the [USAGE.md](/docs/USAGE.md) file for detailed usage instructions.

-## Contributing

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
-Check the [CONTRIBUTING.md](/docs/CONTRIBUTING.md) file for more details.

 ## License